rieckpil/progmot/content/post/one-year-course-release.md

 That's also a great way to attract a wider audience as not everybody enjoys learning from courses and rather prefers to read a book on the beach.

 The next online course is also waiting to be created.
 On top of the [Stratospheric eBook](https://stratospheric.dev/) (From Zero to Production with Spring Boot and AWS), which I've written with [Tom Hombergs](https://reflectoring.io/) and [Björn Wilmsmann](https://bjoernkw.com/), we're creating an online course.
-Equipped with my learnings from this course launch I'm looking forward to this project.
+Equipped with my insights from this course launch I'm looking forward to this project.

 Now it's your turn - go for it and let me know how it worked out!

-PS: If you plan to mirror this setup and have in-depth technical questions, feel free to [reach out to me](https://twitter.com/rieckpil).
+PS: If you plan to mirror this setup and have further questions, feel free to [reach out](https://twitter.com/rieckpil).

 Philip